Victim Info: 401-462-7111 Corrected MAP of Club2(not correct) Globe Map

 brilliance of the pyrotechnics, it would

-have taken a minute to notice what was happening,
+have taken a dozen seconds to notice what was happening,

 records the ignition to when he escapes the